precice/openfoam-adapter/README.md

 `epsilon` field of the kEpsilon turbulence model.
 In case this field is available, it is not tracked and a warning is reported.
 Please let us know if this happens in any other case.

+You may also disable the evaluation of the boundaries after reading a checkpoint, by using the `evaluateBoundaries: No` option.
+Additionally, you may disable the checkpointing completely, by using the `disableCheckpointing: Yes` option.
+This tricks preCICE by not adding adding any fields to the checkpoints.
+You may use this only for development purposes, as implicit coupling should always be used with checkpointing.

 ### Notes on configuration